Configuration and management issues for Azure Cloud Services: Frequently asked questions (FAQs)

 - My Cloud Service Management Certificate is expiring.
 How to renew it?

-- How to automate the installation of main SSL certificate(.pfx) and intermediate certificate(.p7b)?
+- How to automate the installation of main TLS/SSL certificate(.pfx) and intermediate certificate(.p7b)?

 - What is the purpose of the "Microsoft Azure Service Management for MachineKey" certificate?